MeganMFisher/material-ui-demo/README.md

         onRequestChange={(open) => this.setState({open})}>
 </Drawer>
 ```

+  - **Docked:** If true, the Drawer will be docked.
+In this state, the overlay won't show and clicking on a menu item will not close the Drawer.

+  - **Width:** 	The width of the Drawer in pixels or percentage in string format ex.
+50% to fill half of the window or 100% and so on.
+Defaults to using the values from theme.

+  - **Open:** If true, the Drawer is opened.
+Providing a value will turn the Drawer into a controlled component.

+  - **OnRequestChange:** Callback function fired when the open state of the Drawer is requested to be changed.

 Within your Drawer component add the List component with three ListItem components.
 The first list item should have a prop of primaryText that is equal to 'Home'.
 The second should have the same prop but equal to 'About' and the third should be equal to 'Store'.